Behind the Curtain

 Over the years, the Grass Roots Gay Rights Foundation has continued many of its traditions, including the introduction of fresh DJ talent.
 DJs such as Susan Morabito, Michael Fierman, Warren Gluck, and Julian Marsh—who had built their reputations on the East Coast—accepted the invitation to play at REAL BAD.
 Many DJs from around the world have gained international recognition after being chosen to play at this event.
 Lydia Prim, Rob Davis, Reed McGowan, Edu Quintas, and most recently Fabio Campos, have stepped into the spotlight with their REAL BAD performances.

 The Grass Roots Gay Rights Foundation strives to create cherished memories of the weekend for all who attend.
-With that in mind, the Working Group follows the DJ-selection tradition with great care and pride.
-A rigorous decision-making process—including a blind review of demos—enables the Working Group to find top-notch DJs who can steer the party through a well-composed landscape of rhythms and emotions.
+With that in mind, the Events Committee follows the DJ-selection tradition with great care and pride.
+A rigorous decision-making process—including a blind review of demos—enables the Events Committee to find top-notch DJs who can steer the party through a well-composed landscape of rhythms and emotions.

 The Margarita Party